cuhuak/zzz-template/README.md

 ```

 ## Extend and hack
 ZzzTemplate already has a few built-in plugins.
-Plugin is just a function that monkey patch ZzzTemplate instance.
+A plugin is just a function that monkey-patches the ZzzTemplate instance.
-For instance, you can inject your code into compile function.
-Here is 'trim' example:
+For instance, you can inject your code into the compile function.
+Here is a 'trim' example:

 ``` javascript
 import {ZzzBrowser, useContentTrim} from "zzz-template"